A comprehensive analysis of Gibson J-45s from the 1940s to the 1960s. Truly the definitive guide to the J-45!

 [Condition]

-- Crack repair visible on the lower right of the soundhole.
+- There is a repaired crack in the lower right corner of the soundhole.

-- A crack is visible on the back of the body.
-However, due to its position relative to the bracing, the structure is solidly reinforced and poses no issues for normal use.
+- A crack is visible on the back of the body, but due to its location near the bracing, it has been structurally reinforced and poses no issues during normal use.

-- The bridge surface has been slightly sanded.
+- The surface of the bridge has been slightly sanded down.

 - The bridge plate has been replaced.

-Since mail order does not allow customers to try the instrument beforehand, we offer a 6-day trial period after delivery.
+Since we cannot offer you the opportunity to try out the instrument before purchasing, we provide a 6-day trial period after the product arrives.

-Test the product thoroughly at home.
-If you are not satisfied, we will refund the purchase price.
+Please take your time to try the product at home, and if you are not satisfied, we will refund the purchase price.